DNedrelow/Gel-Image-Segmentation/README.md

 # Gel-Image-Segmentation
 Written by David Nedrelow, 12/01/15
 This is a custom matlab routine written to automate the measurement of gel diagmeters taken from experimental images.
 It was written and tested on Matlab_r2015a, a version downloaded on February 12, 2015.
 There are known issues within the GUI when run on older versions of Matlab, but these may be resolved by updating Matlab.
+This routine will not work without a .wav soundfile named "Domo.wav" contained in the same folder.
+This can be obtained by contacting the corresponding author.

 Procedure:
 1. Copy and paste all of these files into a folder along with the .tif image files you wish to analyze.